cogcompneuro/docs/docs/2025/Proceedings/Author response guidelines.md

 contribution to each track.
 If both contributions are accepted for presentation at CCN 2025 (*), the Presenter will be asked to select one of their contributions for presentation and withdraw the other.
-This selection must be made between May 20th and June 13th, after decisions are announced for all tracks.
+This selection must be made between [presenter-selection-period], after decisions are announced for all tracks.

 (*) This can occur if a Presenter has both a Proceedings paper and an Extended Abstract